 Have you received a Settlement Conference Court date?

-Documents that you will need to apply for a loan modification include:
+Documents that you may need to apply for a loan modification include:

 You should have your most recent mortgage statement and the property tax bill, even if you have not been paying the property taxes.

-Mortgage servicer— the managing agent for the entity who claims ownership of the note.
+Mortgage servicer: the managing agent for the entity who claims ownership of the note.
 The borrower must be notified of any change in servicer.
-The servicer typically sends monthly statements to the borrower.
+The servicer is responsible for sending monthly statements, including where to send notices of errors and requests for information, and receives recurring payments for principal, interest and escrow payments for taxes and/or homeowner’s insurance.

-Mortgage—a security instrument signed by the borrower and any other owners on the deed, allowing the lender to foreclose on the home in case of a default.
+Mortgage: a security instrument signed by the borrower and any other owners on the deed, allowing the lender to foreclose on the home in case of a default under the terms set in the Note and Mortgage.

-Short sale—If the amount due on the loan is more than the value of the property, a short sale may be an option to foreclosure.
+Short sale: If the amount due on the loan is more than the value of the property, a short sale may be an option to foreclosure.
 In this case, the lender may agree to allow the homeowner to sell the home for the current fair market value and forgive the balance owed on the loan.
-[Contact an accountant about income tax considerations.]
+(Contact an accountant, tax specialist, about income tax considerations based on a loan forgiveness)

-Deed‐in‐lieu of foreclosure—As an alternative to foreclosure, the bank may allow the option where the homeowner conveys the deed of the property to the bank.
-(Contact an accountant about any income tax considerations.]
+Deed‐in‐lieu of foreclosure: As an alternative to foreclosure, the bank may allow the option where the homeowner conveys the deed of the property to the bank.
+(Contact an accountant, tax specialist, about income tax considerations based on a loan forgiveness)

-Foreclosure and Public Sale at Auction—If the foreclosure proceeds to judgment in court, the property will be sold at a public auction.
+Foreclosure and Public Sale at Auction: If the foreclosure proceeds to judgment in court, the property will be sold at a public auction to satisfy part or all of the foreclosure judgment amount.

-Post foreclosure eviction—If the homeowner still resides at the property after the sale at auction, the new owner (which could be the foreclosing lender), will have to obtain a further judgment from the court, most often in a summary eviction proceeding brought in another courthouse, to allow the County Sheriﬀ to forcibly remove the original homeowner from the home.
+Post foreclosure eviction: If the homeowner still resides at the property after the sale at auction, the new owner (which could be the foreclosing lender), will have to obtain a further judgment from the court, most often in a summary eviction proceeding brought in another courthouse, authorizing the County Sheriff to execute a warrant of eviction on the original homeowner from the home.

 All of our offices are now open to the public and accepting walk-ins.